-Before Baby Monitor Timmy can transmit audio and video, two devices must find each other and establish mutual trust.
-This process — pairing — is the most security-critical moment in the entire workflow.
-In this article, we explain step by step how pairing works, the cryptographic protocol behind it, and why a nearby attacker cannot silently hijack the connection.
+Before Baby Monitor Timmy transmits audio and video, two devices need to find each other and trust each other.
+This pairing step is the most critical moment in the whole flow.
+Here I explain how Timmy pairs, which cryptography sits behind it, and why a nearby attacker cannot take over the connection unnoticed.

 The problem: How does my device know who it's talking to?

-When two devices connect for the first time, they face a fundamental question: How does Device A know it's really talking to Device B — and not to an attacker who has inserted themselves in between?
-This problem is known in cryptography as a man-in-the-middle attack (MITM).
+When two devices connect for the first time, the central question is: is Device A really talking to Device B, or is someone sitting in between?
+In cryptography, that is called a man-in-the-middle attack (MITM).

 Timmy solves this through an Elliptic Curve Diffie-Hellman (ECDH) key exchange over Firebase, combined with visual verification by the user.